past-nikiv/nikiv/content/docs/looking-back/25-august.md

 Best thing that has happened since last time I wrote was that I found a genuinely amazing team to build things with.

 Designer, development all covered by great people.

-Now I am focusing on building out [GPTON](https://gpton.co) as its first ever venture that actually found some investor.
-Will start of as a game platform, slowly morphing into messenger with some AI features.
+Let's hope it works out.

 I also deeply fell in love with [Jazz](https://jazz.tools).
-In fact both 1Focus & GPTON are fully built with Jazz (and [Reatom](https://v1000.reatom.dev)).
+1Focus is fully built with Jazz (and [Reatom](https://v1000.reatom.dev)).